atlarge-research/opencraft-tutorial/README.md

 python /var/scratch/$(whoami)/opencraft-tutorial/opencraft-experiments/2020/first-experiment/figures/plot-network.py
 ```

-Because your connection to the DAS-5 is text only, we need to move the resulting figures from the DAS-5 to your local machine before we can view them.
+Because your connection to the DAS-5 is text only, you will need to move the resulting figures from the DAS-5 to your local machine before you can view them.
 Run the following command from your local computer:

 ```
 scp -r das5:/var/scratch/<DAS5_USERNAME>/opencraft-tutorial/opencraft-experiments/2020/first-experiment/figures .